 - Customer support is an add-on.

-Both Pipedrive and HubSpot are outstanding CRM solutions that can serve nearly any business.
+Pipedrive and HubSpot are outstanding CRM solutions that can serve nearly any business.
 They each include all of the features you expect in a powerful customer relationship management platform.
-However, there is a clear divide between the two, and it all boils down to pricing.
+However, as we’ve seen in this HubSpot versus Pipedrive comparison, they also have differing use cases.